 As your state senator, my most important priority is to help restore education funding and protect our local public schools and state universities.

 This is personal for me.
-My family first moved to our community over twenty years ago, drawn to our local public schools and quality way of life.
+My family first moved to our community over twenty five years ago, drawn to our local public schools and quality way of life.
 I once sat in the same classrooms that now have larger class sizes, outdated textbooks, and overworked and underpaid teachers.
+I am a proud product of Kyrene and Tempe Union schools.